dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/dependency-injection.md

 ## Action injection with `FromKeyedServices`

-The following code shows how to access keys from the DI container using the [`[FromKeyedServices]`](xref:Microsoft.Extensions.DependencyInjection.FromKeyedServicesAttribute) attribute:
+The following code shows how to access keyed services from the DI container by using the [`[FromKeyedServices]`](xref:Microsoft.Extensions.DependencyInjection.FromKeyedServicesAttribute) attribute:

 :::code language="csharp" source="~/../AspNetCore.Docs.Samples/fundamentals/minimal-apis/samples/KeyServiceController/Program.cs" :::